Alfresco/docs-alfresco/enterprise-viewer/latest/config/faq.md

 After those two steps and browser cache clear, you should see fresh images.

-### How does Alfresco Enterprise Viewer scale for large deployments?
+### How does Enterprise Viewer scale for large deployments?

-Alfresco Enterprise Viewer easily scales to multiple instances with load balancing to allow scaling to any number of users.
+Enterprise Viewer easily scales to multiple instances with load balancing to allow scaling to any number of users.